 Politics by D.I.
 Jolly

 Of all the rooms on Space Station Delta Six, Janet’s favourite was the observation deck.
 A generous name to be sure, as it was 4 meters long and only 1 wide.
-Designed more as a quick transport passage before artificial gravity was a thing.
+Designed more as a quick transport passage before artificial gravity was a standard across the federation.
 Now it functioned mostly as a storage crawl space with a view.
 Or it had, before Janet had cleaned up and organised it.
 Then slid in a small mattress and unofficially claimed it as her own.

 It wasn’t that she didn’t have a room that was quiet and private, she did.
 Or that the observation deck was particularly far away from people or quieter than anywhere else.
 It was the view.
 Lying on her back she loved nothing more than spending hours staring out at the infinite vastness of space.
 Seeing ships, comets, and the universe go by.
 It was both the most closed in, and open space in the whole station and if you didn’t know where Janet was, she was there.
 Although she kept telling herself she wouldn’t do it again, she slept there most night cycles.

 So, when word reached the station that the Emperor of Titan had been assassinated and his heir, Rose, had fled the planet for fear of her life.
 Janet was lying in the observation deck, staring at a picture of the only girl she’d ever spent the night with there.
 They’d met at the station bar, laughed and joked and never really got around to introducing themselves.
 But there had been something special about her, something almost magical, and Janet wanted to share her own magic.
 So brought her to the observation deck.

 Now she was seeing headlines on one screen flashing the disappearance of the Empress and on another an incoming call from that same girl.

 “Janet, hi, I’m so sorry to just call you out the blue like this.
 I… I know it’s been a while.”

 The face on the screen held itself together in a way that made her eyes look hard, but her voice came out soft.